IoannouKon/Digital_VLSI_ntua/README.md

 # Digital_VLSI_ntua

-Introduction to digital VLSI using vhdl in vivado tool as well as HLS.
-Answers to the Digital VLSI course of NTUA University for the academic year 2022-2023.
+Welcome to the Digital VLSI repository for the NTUA University's course during the academic year 2022-2023.
+This repository serves as a comprehensive resource for digital VLSI design using VHDL in the Vivado tool, along with High-Level Synthesis (HLS).

+## Overview

+This repository encompasses a range of topics covered in the Digital VLSI course at ECE NTUA, including:

-Introduction to the Vhdl language, use of pipelines for adders and multipliers, FIR filter, Debayer filter, IP component creation and implementation in fpga.
-For the exercises I used Zybo 2.0
+1. **Course Content**: Introduction to VHDL language, pipeline utilization for adders and multipliers, FIR filter, Debayer filter, IP component creation, and FPGA implementation using Zybo 2.0.

-The present GitHub repository is the implementation for various applications and designs carried out in the course Digital VLSI at ECE NTUA during the academic year 2022-2023.

-The repository contains
-1) Six laboratory implementations with escalating difficulty, which include simple introductory implementations of basic components such as adders, flip-flops, 4-bit adders, and multipliers, up to the implementation of FIR and DeBayer filters, as well as their implementation on an FPGA (Zybo).
+2. **Laboratory Implementations**: The repository contains six laboratory implementations with increasing complexity.
+These cover fundamental concepts such as adders, flip-flops, 4-bit adders, and multipliers, progressing to advanced topics like FIR and DeBayer filters, culminating in FPGA (Zybo) implementation.

-2) General examples "Theoretical analyses and basic methodologies for implementation in VHDL, RAM, FSM, Wallace multipliers, counters, as well as theoretical determination of critical paths and delays.
+3. **Theoretical Analyses and Methodologies**: General examples and theoretical analyses are provided for VHDL, RAM, FSM, Wallace multipliers, counters, critical path determination, and delays.

-3)  A simple project that implements an FIR filter in HLS explores various methods to improve resource consumption and latency.
-It also compares the results with the implementation of FIR in VHDL.
-Additionally, it includes an HLS classifier, along with explanations and testing of various directives and improvements in hardware implementation.
+4. **HLS FIR Filter Project**: A simple project demonstrates the implementation of an FIR filter in HLS.
+Various techniques to enhance resource utilization and reduce latency are explored.
+Additionally, comparisons with VHDL implementation of FIR filters are presented.
+The project also includes an HLS classifier, detailed explanations, and testing of directives for hardware optimization.

+This repository aims to serve as a valuable resource for students and enthusiasts interested in digital VLSI design and FPGA implementation.

+Feel free to explore the code and documentation, and contributions are always welcome!